List of Most Played Juke Box Folk Records number ones of 1944

 Counting all seven weeks in which his version of "Pistol Packin' Mama" was bracketed with other artists' recordings of the same song and counting each of his two songs which tied for the top spot in the issue of Billboard dated April 15 as having one week at number one, Al Dexter spent the highest number of weeks at the top of the chart in 1944, with 24.
-If the first five weeks of the chart, for which Whitburn does not give Dexter credit as having achieved a number one, are discounted, he nonetheless still had the most weeks in the top spot.
+If the first five weeks of the chart, for which Whitburn did not give Dexter credit as having achieved a number one, are discounted, he nonetheless still had the most weeks in the top spot.
 Dexter was also the artist with the most different songs at number one in 1944, topping the chart with "Pistol Packin' Mama", "Rosalita", "Too Late to Worry" and "So Long Pal".
 Louis Jordan was the only other artist to top the chart with more than one song during the year.
 Red Foley had the longest unbroken run at number one, spending thirteen consecutive weeks in the top spot in the fall with the patriotic wartime song "Smoke on the Water".
 Al Dexter's "So Long Pal" spent the same number of weeks at number one, but split across seven different spells at the top.
 The final number one of the year was "I'm Wastin' My Tears on You" by Tex Ritter, who is one of three acts to top the chart in 1944 who are members of the Country Music Hall of Fame, the others being Ernest Tubb and Red Foley.

 Chart history

 a.
 Multiple recordings of the same song were listed together.
-Joel Whitburn regards only the first act listed as having been number one in the week in question, and does not list Baxter, Peltyn and Fisher's versions as having charted at all.
+Joel Whitburn regarded only the first act listed as having been number one in the week in question, and his reference works do not list Baxter, Peltyn and Fisher's versions as having charted at all.

 b.
 Multiple songs tied for the number one position.